tbrockman/browser-extension-for-opentelemetry/README.md

 A [Plasmo](https://docs.plasmo.com/) browser extension that automatically instruments webpages with [OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/).

-[Download it](https://chromewebstore.google.com/detail/opentelemetry-browser-ext/bgjeoaohfhbfabbfhbafjihbobjgniag), refresh your pages, and start sending OTLP logs and traces.
+[Download it](https://chromewebstore.google.com/detail/opentelemetry-browser-ext/bgjeoaohfhbfabbfhbafjihbobjgniag), refresh your pages, and start recording OTLP logs and traces in your browser.

 ## Preview